Ted's Hiking World Pywiack Cascade Overlook

 Overlook #2 is more than an hour away, by foot

 Déjà vu.
-This scramble was located not far from the one I incurred last year attempting to shortcut from nearby Hidden Lake over to this same trail, on my way to Mount Watkins (hike #99).
-A passing backpacker remarks that my effort was quite an accomplishment, but somehow I do not feel particularly accomplished at the moment — just older.
+This scramble was located not far from the one I incurred last year attempting to shortcut from nearby Hidden Lake over to this same trail, on my way to Mount Watkins (Hike #99).
+A passing backpacker remarks that my effort was quite an accomplishment, yet somehow I do not feel particularly accomplished at the moment — just older.

 *

-Being back on a real trail should make the remainder of the hike easier; but lots of snowdrifts and wet areas slow my progress.
-It would be more fun if I wasn't weary.
+Being back on a real trail should make the remainder of the hike easier, but lots of snowdrifts and wet areas slow my progress.
+It would be more fun if I wasn't so weary.

 * *